While you can use both credit and debit cards to pay for purchases online and in shops, knowing some of the key differences could save you money.

 See when it may be better to use one instead of the other.

 When you use a debit card, you’re spending your own money.
 The money automatically comes out of your bank account and you won’t be charged interest to use it.

-When you buy something on credit, you’re borrowing money from your credit card provider to repay later.
-You may then be charged interest on what you owe if you don’t clear your balance in full each month.
+When you buy something using your credit card, you’re borrowing money from your credit card provider to repay later.
+You may be charged interest on what you owe if you don’t clear your balance in full each month.

 If you’re able to pay off your debts without being charged interest, using a credit card has some advantages over a debit card.